Rho-1: Not All Tokens Are What You Need: Experiments

 For mathematical reasoning, we utilize the OpenWebMath (OWM) dataset \citep{paster2023openwebmath}, which comprises approximately 14B tokens sourced from math-related web pages in the Common Crawl.
 In the general domain, we combine the SlimPajama \citep{cerebras2023slimpajama} and StarCoderData \citep{starcoder2023} (both part of the Tinyllama corpus) with OpenWebMath, training on a total of 80 billion tokens with a mix ratio of 6:3:1.

 \paragraph{Pretraining Setting} For math pretraining, we continue pretraining on the Tinyllama-1.1B model \citep{zhang2024Tinyllama} and the Mistral-7B model \citep{jiang2023mistral} with learning rates of 8e-5 and 2e-5, respectively.
-For general domain, we set the learning rate for Tinyllama-1.1B model to 1e-4.
+For the 1.1B model, we conducted our training on 32 × H100 80G GPUs.
+This configuration allowed us to train approximately 15 billion tokens in around 3.5 hours and 50 billion tokens in about 12 hours.
+In the case of the 7B model, training the same 15 billion tokens took approximately 18 hours under similar hardware conditions.
+For general domain, we set the learning rate for Tinyllama-1.1B model to 1e-4 and train 80B tokens under the same hardware conditions, which takes approximately 19 hours.
 The batch size is uniformly set to 1M tokens for both domains.
 Regarding the token selection ratio, we use 60\% for the Tinyllama-1.1B model and 70\% for the Mistral-7B model.

 \paragraph{Baseline Setting}